 To help fulfill self-help requirements, Barnard offers the following:

 Priority for participating in the FWS Program is given to students demonstrating the greatest need.
 This is a federally funded program and is only available to students receiving grant aid from the College.
-On- and off-campus jobs are arranged through Career Development.
+On- and off-campus jobs are arranged through the Office of Student Employment Services.

 Barnard provides a variety of on-campus jobs with priority given to students receiving aid directly from the College.

-The Career Development staff is available to assist students in finding the jobs most appropriate to their needs.
+The Office of Student Employment Services is available to assist students in finding the jobs most appropriate to their needs.
 Total earnings in this program are not monitored.
 These jobs may be career oriented and they include a wide range of opportunities.

-A student who was offered a Barnard College Job, a Federal Work Study award, or an Off-Campus Job opportunity should make an appointment with a counselor in Career Development during the first week of the fall term to review job openings and to arrange for a job interview.
+A student who was offered a Barnard College Job, a Federal Work Study award, or an Off-Campus Job opportunity should make an appointment with a counselor in the Office of Student Employment Services during the first week of the fall term to review job openings and to arrange for a job interview.
 Earnings are used throughout the academic year to pay personal expenses.
 First-year students work an average of 8 to 10 hours a week and returning students work 10 to 15 hours a week.
 A student working on campus is paid bi-weekly by Barnard College and each student working off-campus must negotiate directly with the employer on issues of schedule, salary and length of job.

 Students borrow the loan portion of their self-help from the federal government via the: